shenky1/Postbook/README.md

 ## How to use

-To run this project.
 After cloning the repository, run `npm install` in root directory.
-After installation run `npm start` and open your browser on `http://localhost:4200`.
+After installation, run `npm start` and open your browser on `http://localhost:4200`.

 ## Development server